Emily Parker

 Social and Political Philosophy

-Emily Anne Parker’s area of research is contemporary French philosophy.
+Emily Anne Parker’s areas of research are Contemporary French Philosophy, Feminist Philosophy and Theory, Environmental Philosophy, and Social and Political Philosophy.
 She is the author of Elemental Difference and the Climate of the Body (Oxford University Press, 2021), and with Anne van Leeuwen (James Madison University), Parker is the co-editor of Differences: Rereading Beauvoir and Irigaray (Oxford University Press 2017).
 Her work has appeared in Political Theory, Hypatia, philoSOPHIA, Philosophy Today, Southern Journal of Philosophy, and Trans-Humanities, and English Language Notes.
 At Towson, Professor Parker teaches courses in the Departments of Philosophy & Religious Studies and Women’s & Gender Studies.

 Selected Publications